bilus/reforms/README.md

 ## License

-Copyright © 2015 Designed.ly
+Copyright © 2015 Designed.ly, Marcin Bilski

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+The use and distribution terms for this software are covered by the Eclipse Public License which can be found in the file LICENSE at the root of this distribution.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.